mHadi1091/pf-lab-task/README.md

     }
 }
 ```
 # Write a C++ program that displays a menu with options for different tasks (1 for task A, 2 for task B, etc.).
-Based on the user's selection, perform the corresponding task using switch case.
-(16)
+Based on the user's selection, perform the corresponding task using switch case (16)
 ```
 #include <iostream>
 using namespace std;